diefenbach/django-lfs/docs/developer/howtos/how_to_addresses.rst

 How to use localized addresses
 ==============================

-Address localisation is turned on by default in LFS.
+Address localization is turned on by default in LFS.
 To turn off Address l10n in settings.py set::

     POSTAL_ADDRESS_L10N = False